1935 Philippine presidential election: Candidates gallery

-Other parties that supported Aguinaldo's bid was Partido Radical, a left-wing party formed in 1930 by Alfonso Mendoza, and Partido Filipinista, another party founded by Aguinaldo.
+Other parties that supported Aguinaldo's bid was the Partido Radical, a left-wing party formed in 1930 by Alfonso Mendoza, and Partido Filipinista, another party founded by Aguinaldo.
 Mendoza was then representative of Manila's second district.

 Republican Party nomination

 Candidates gallery

 After his worldwide tour in 1934, wherein Aglipay went to Copenhagen to attend the 11th International Congress of Religious Liberals by the International Association for Religious Freedom (IARF), and even claimed to have interviewed Adolf Hitler and talked with Alejandro Lerroux, Prime Minister of Spain, and Edvard Beneš, President of Czechoslovakia, he expressed his intention to run as President of the Commonwealth.
-On June 19, 1935, Aglipay announced his candidacy.
-Thus, Aglipay revived the Republican Party for this purpose, first organized in 1904 but collapsed after the 1907 elections.
+On June 19, 1935, Aglipay announced his candidacy, the last one to do so.
+Thus, Aglipay revived the Republican Party for this purpose, first organized in 1905 but collapsed after the 1907 elections.
 With this, he also launched his seven-point program.